Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ICatelCommand.md

 ### Tag

 Gets the tag for this command.
-A tag is a way to link any object to a command so you can use your own methods to recognize the commands, for example by ID or string.By default, the value is`null`.
+A tag is a way to link any object to a command so you can use your own methods to recognize the commands, for example by ID or string.
+By default, the value is`null`.